3 stages of disengagement on cards, but commitment would be validated in two weeks

 Creating a buffer zone of 3 kilometres was first suggested between the two armies.
 The second stage would include pulling back the deployment of the additional troops.

-Following this the restoration of status quo ante would come into the picture.
+Following this, the restoration of status quo ante would come into the picture.
 This would take place after pulling back men, equipment and heavy weapons to the levels of April 2020.
 This would essentially mean that the Indian Army can patrol in the disputed Pangong Tso area.

 Also Read: